openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Failure, but the story progresses:** Hamlin attempts to settle the waves and the wind to no avail.
 A massive lightning bolt sunders the mast to pieces.

 ### Entropy

 Entropy is the extraordinary attribute of destruction, death, and negative energy.
 It is the stuff of necromancers and anti-matter rays, ghosts and demons.
 You would make an Entropy roll in order to destroy solid matter, complete a dark ritual, or close a portal to a plane of evil or shadow.

 #### Challenging Test of Entropy (CR 15)

-Gizmo is attempting to bypass a lock on a mundane door using his Pocket Matter Disintegration Device.
-He focuses the beam on the lock and rolls to remove it from existence.
+Gizmo attempts to bypass a lock on a mundane door with his Pocket Matter Disintegration Device.
+He focuse the beam on the lock and rolls to remove it from  existence.

 **Success with a twist:** Gizmo's device works, but overheats in the process due to the volatile nature of his mad science.
 He can't use it again until he has the time and equipment to make repairs.